SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 >
 > 11.4.1 Total per capita expenditure on the preservation, protection and conservation of all cultural and natural heritage, by source of funding (public, private), type of heritage (cultural, natural) and level of government (national, regional, and local/municipal)

 This target is interpreted to cover research on strengthening the protection of cultural and natural heritage.
 There are a few challenges in determining scope and detail level, as cultural and natural heritage consists of a myriad of categories (churches, castles, rock art…) and also individual objects and sites (Notre Dame, Great Barrier Reef…).
 The search strings are initially focusing on top level terms, partly based on UNESCO Framework for Cultural Statistics (<a id="unescoculturalstats">[UNESCO Institute for Statistics, 2009](#f4)</a>).
-The indicator focuses on expenditure, but “strengthening efforts” also includes aspects like policy making, increasing knowledge and awareness, etc.
+The indicator focuses on expenditure, but “strengthening efforts” also includes aspects like policy making, increasing knowledge and awareness, etc. The term "natural habitat" is used by UNESCO when describing natural heritage, but this term is excluded from the search strings as it mainly produces irrelevant results in this context.

 This query consists of 1 phrase.
 The basic structure is *action + management/protection + cultural heritage*.